[Updated 2 February 2022]

 Shorten Your Cycle To Improve Your Working Capital

-It’s critical that you review the quality of your working capital.
+It’s critical you review the quality of your working capital.
 How long do your debtors take to pay you?
 What payment terms do your suppliers give you?

 Collect what you are owed promptly.
-Ensure your systems and processes identify slow payers and that you take appropriate action when required.
+Ensure your systems and processes identify slow payers and you take appropriate action when required.

 We’ve written many articles on how to ensure you’re paid on time.